 Trane believes that responsible refrigerant practices are important to the environment, our customers, and the air conditioning industry.
-All technicians who handle refrigerants must be certified according to local rules.
-For the USA, the Federal Clean Air Act (Section 608) sets forth the requirements for handling, reclaiming, recovering and recycling of certain refrigerants and the equipment that is used in these service procedures.
+All technicians who handle refrigerants must be certified.
+The Federal Clean Air Act (Section 608) sets forth the requirements for handling, reclaiming, recovering and recycling of certain refrigerants and the equipment that is used in these service procedures.
 In addition, some states or municipalities may have additional requirements that must also be adhered to for responsible management of refrigerants.
 Know the applicable laws and follow them.

-All field wiring MUST be performed by gualified personnel.
+Failure to follow code could result in death or serious injury.
+All field wiring MUST be performed by qualified personnel.
 Improperly installed and grounded field wiring poses FIRE and ELECTROCUTION hazards.
-To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state/national electrical codes.
+To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state electrical codes.